2020 Major League Rugby season

 The 2020 Major League Rugby season was the third season of Major League Rugby, the professional rugby union competition sanctioned by USA Rugby.
-The regular season schedule was released on September 23, 2019, and the regular season itself began on February 8, 2020.
+The regular season schedule was released on September 23, 2019, and began on February 8, 2020.

 Three teams made their debut in 2020: the New England Free Jacks, Old Glory DC, and Rugby ATL.
-The Seattle Seawolves were the defending champions, having won their second consecutive title in the previous year.
+The Seattle Seawolves were the defending champions, having won their second consecutive title from the previous year.

 On March 12, 2020, MLR announced the season would go on hiatus immediately for 30 days due to increasing local social distancing restrictions amidst the COVID-19 pandemic.
 One week later, MLR announced that the season was officially cancelled.

 Teams and format

-With the addition of three teams for the 2020 season, Major League Rugby moved to a two-conference format.
-For the regular season, each team was to play against the other teams in their conference twice each and against every team in the opposite conference once each for a total of 16 games.
+With three additional teams for the 2020 season, Major League Rugby moved to a two-conference format.
+For the regular season, each team was to play against the other teams in their conference twice and against every team in the opposite conference once, for a total of 16 games.

 The playoffs expanded from four teams in 2019 to six teams in 2020, with the top three teams from each conference qualifying.
 The second- and third-placed team from each conference were to play each other in the conference semifinals, with the winner moving on to play the first-placed team in the conference finals.
-The winners of the conference finals would have the played against each other in the final for the championship.
+The winners of the conference finals would have to play against each other in the final for the championship.